LiorKogan/StreamSampler/README.md

 In all these papers, the algorithms were formulated such that the fetching of elements from the stream is controlled by the algorithm (An external function, *GetNextElement()*, is called from within the algorithms).
 Such flow-control is generally less suitable for real-world scenarios.
 In this implementation, the algorithms were reformulated such that a process can fetch elements from the stream, and a member-function of the stream sampler class (*AddElement*) should be called.

-This implementation also extend the algorithms by supporting simultaneous extraction of any given number of independent sample sets.
+This implementation also extends the algorithms by supporting simultaneous extraction of any given number of independent sample sets.

 Two versions of *AddElement* are implemented: one using copy semantics (*AddElement(const ElementType& Element)*) and one using move semantics (*AddElement(ElementType&& Element)*).
 Both functions return the number of future stream elements the caller should skip before calling *AddElement* again.